 I was offered an interview with Councillor Brett Herron, a DA member on the Mayoral Committee heading the transport portfolio.
 Our meeting was repeatedly postponed until I eventually received an email response to my questions.

-Unfortunately, the response was a longwinded political statement.
-The councillor wrote that TCT believed public transport to be difficult to implement but important to the city.
-He went on to describe the city’s development plan before stating that “to implement the vision we need to manage passenger rail”.
+The councillor wrote that TCT believes public transport to be difficult to implement but important to the city.
+He describes the city’s development plan stating that “to implement the vision we need to manage passenger rail”.
 This is not an answer to the question.
 My question is why do you need to take over passenger rail to implement the vision?
 This was never answered.

 He explained how TCT’s taking over from PRASA was acceptable under our constitution, insisting that TCT had the necessary skills to manage the trains.
-This is good to know; unfortunately, it has nothing to do with why they are unable to cooperate with PRASA to implement a unified smart card.
+This is good to know; unfortunately, it does not explain why they are unable to cooperate with PRASA to implement a unified smart card.

-On whether he believed the need for TCT to take over from the national parastatal was linked to party politics he seemed to misinterpret the question.
-Instead of reflecting on their inability to cooperate with PRASA, he responded:
+On whether he believed the need for TCT to take over from the national parastatal was linked to party politics he responded:

 “I am beginning to suspect that the failure or refusal to assign functions to the City of Cape Town is politically motivated.
 It took the National Minister of Transport nearly four years to respond to our application and even then her response was not acceptable.”

-This is not good enough.
-It is, sadly, a politician’s politicking in an election year.
-This is precisely the problem South Africans face: our politicians spend so much time jostling for authority and are so unwilling to work with each other that basic problems go unsolved.
+This is, sadly, a politicised response in an election year.
+The problem South Africans face is our politicians spend so much time jostling for authority and are so unwilling to work with each other that basic problems go unsolved.
 Capetonians will have to wait until after August’s elections to see if any progress will be made.